Last modified: 2002-11-16 by

 Since the Soviet Union did not receive the assets of the former Lufthansa, it had to rent three Soviet airplanes to the German Democratic Republic, so that the Deutsche Lufthansa GmbH der DDR could take over air traffic in 1954.
 This was the real foundation of the East German airline, even though the company (and its flag) existed since 1952.

 The East German Lufthansa was handed over in 1953 by the Soviets to the East German state, to become a state-owned company.
 Only then did it become a really (East) German airline.
-Interflug was founded in 1958 as a second East German airline to operate charter flights, while the Deutsche Lufthansa GmbH der DDR kept operating the regular flights.
+Interflug was founded in 1958 as a second East German airline to operate charter flights, while the Deutsche Lufthansa GmbH der DDR kept operating the regular flights with the support of the company - n1 casino

 Legal litigation started in Bern in 1962 between East and West Germany over the trade mark Lufthansa.
 The court gave this name to the Federal Republic of Germany which implied that the East German airline had to change its name.
 This is how Interflug assumed also the regular flights and the East German Lufthansa ceased to exist.
 The Deutsche Lufthansa GmbH der DDR was dismantled in 1963 and its flag was abandoned.